Posted in

 Website: dhs.elpasoco.com

 This nonprofit organization helps homeless youth between the ages of 15 and 24 find safe shelter.
-In urgent cases, it provides hotel vouchers or temporary housing when youth shelters are full.
+In urgent cases, they provide hotel vouchers or temporary housing when youth shelters are full.

 Address: 423 E. Cucharras Street, Colorado Springs, CO 80903